mlhoutel/SkyPatterns/README.md

 ## Requirements

 - Java v12 or greater
-- NodeJS v14 or greater (for build or server deployement, included in the .exe)
+- NodeJS v14 or greater (for build or server deployment, included in the .exe)

 ## Run project locally